Garb18/BorwellChallenge/README.md

 ## Assumptions:
    - The user has at least one door and one window
    - The user knows all imputs in the Metric system
+   - The user knows the square area of their windows and doors
    - The room is rectangular

 ## How to use: